 AMY GOODMAN: You talk about how people in power exploit sports, exploit the games.

-DAVID ZIRIN: Oh, absolutely.
-Because we talked early on in this segment about the way it’s exploited in terms of corporate greed, but it’s also exploited ideologically as well, to suit their own ends.
-We talked about probably the most gruesome aspect of that, which is the situation of Pat Tillman.
+DAVE ZIRIN: Oh, absolutely, I mean, because we talked early on in this segment about the way it’s exploited in terms of corporate greed, but it’s also exploited ideologically, as well, to suit their own ends.
+And we talked about probably the most gruesome aspect of that, which is the situation of Pat Tillman.
 But it also reaches almost comical heights.
-Like I read an article recently about how George Steinbrenner, the owner, the infamous owner of the New York Yankees, was having his stadium security string up chains in the lower bleachers during the seventh inning stretch, where the Yankees play a second national anthem, they play God Bless America, to actually prevent people from leaving their seats, from going to the bathroom, from even sitting down.
+Like I read an article recently about how George Steinbrenner, the owner, the infamous owner of the New York Yankees, was having his stadium security string up chains in the lower bleachers during the seventh inning stretch, where the Yankees play a second national anthem—they play "God Bless America"—to actually prevent people from leaving their seats, from going to the bathroom, from even sitting down.
 In other words, during the seventh inning stretch, you’re not in fact allowed to stretch.
 You can only stand up and pay fealty to the flag.
-Steinbrenner is quite explicit about why he is doing this.
-He is doing this because he supports Operation Iraqi Freedom.
+And Steinbrenner is quite explicit about why he’s doing this.
+He’s doing this because he supports Operation Iraqi Freedom.
 He wants to support the troops in the field in Iraq.
-And at the end of the day though, it’s like, all right, so we’re going to stand up and sing a song about freedom, yet you are putting up chains to prevent—to actually impel people and compel people to stand in place.
-I mean it is a bizarre head-scratcher that makes you wonder who in fact these games are serving.
+And at the end of the day, though, it’s like, all right, so we’re going to stand up and sing a song about freedom, yet you’re putting up chains to prevent—to actually impel people and compel people to stand in place.
+I mean, it’s a bizarre head scratcher that makes you wonder who in fact these games are serving.

-AMY GOODMAN: You did a sports interview, Dave Zirin, with Mumia Abu-Jamal on death row in Pennsylvania for more than a quarter century now?
+AMY GOODMAN: You did a sports interview, Dave Zirin, with Mumia Abu-Jamal, on death row in Pennsylvania for more than a quarter century now?

-DAVID ZIRIN: Yeah, and that was a staggering experience.
-It started when I just received a letter in the mail from Mumia Abu-Jamal, just saying he enjoyed my first book, What’s my Name, Fool? and we started a correspondence, which, I mean–we forget about Mumia sometimes.
-He’s become such a symbol of the anti-death penalty movement, a symbol of the anti-racist movement, that we forget that he is an award-winning journalist and a brilliant writer.
-The letters we sent back and forth, just about sports and society, revealed someone who, while he is definitely, I wouldn’t call him an avid sports fan, he is one of the sharpest observers of culture and society who I’ve ever had the privilege to read.
-So it was a no-brainer to ask him questions about what he feels about the state of sports, and the state of resistance through sports.
+DAVE ZIRIN: Yeah, and that was a staggering experience.
+I mean, it started when I just received a letter in the mail from Mumia Abu-Jamal, just saying he enjoyed my first book, What’s My Name, Fool?
+And we started a correspondence, which, you know, I mean, he—we forget about Mumia sometimes.
+He’s become such a symbol of the anti-death penalty movement, a symbol of the anti-racist movement, that we forget that he’s an award-winning journalist and a brilliant writer.
+And the letters we sent back and forth, just about sports and society, revealed someone who, while he is definitely—I wouldn’t call him an avid sports fan, he’s one of the sharpest observers of culture and society who I’ve ever had the privilege to read.
+So, it was a no-brainer just to ask him questions about what he feels about the state of sports and the state of resistance through sports.